RomeroRyan/PYTHON-HotelManagementApplication/README.md

 Blue Bayani - Capabilities 5 & 7 </br>
 Hounghuy Hourt - Capabilities 6 & 8 </br>

+## Limitations
+1. In order to run this software you need python3
+2. Tkinter does not work as intended on macOS, so if possible run this software on Windows/Linux.
+3. Limitation of capability 1 and 4: requires manual reloading of the tabs when room status is change on a different tab. (can be done with the reload button)
+4. Limitation of capability 4: must hit confirm button after all checkboxes for a certain room r checked in order to change the room's status to "Available"
+5. Limitation of capability 4: every time this tab is reloaded, forgets checkboxes that were left previously checked

 **The hotel management software supports following capabilities:**

 - Capability 1: Screen that shows all rooms and their current status.